creestah/creestah-page/README.md

 ## Notes

 This project exists purely for fun, affection, and smooches.
-If you’re reading this and your name is Christa: hi, you are very loved. 💗
+If you’re reading this and your name is Christa: hi, smooches from Vlad 😘